 The fund invests in forests and aims to mitigate climate change through its sustainable timberland investments.
 The fund's forests absorb carbon dioxide from the atmosphere and bind it in growing trees and forest soil.
-When logging is lower than forest growth, forests act as carbon sinks.
-The use of wood from the fund's forests can also be used to replace fossil fuels and fossil-intensive materials, and this way wood promotes the opportunities to transition to a circular economy.
+When logging is lower than forest growth, forests act as so-called carbon sinks.
+The use of wood from the fund's forests can also be used to replace fossil fuels and fossil-intensive materials, which means wood promotes the opportunities to transition to a circular economy.

 Sustainable forestry is an effective solution for removing carbon from the atmosphere and an important means of achieving the goals of the Paris Climate Agreement.
-The fund follows the principles of sustainable forest management in line with the FSC[®] (FSC C109750) and PEFC[TM] certifications and other best practices in the field, which aim to ensure the long-term well-being of forest ecosystems and profitable forest management.
-All forest estates owned by the fund in Finland are FSC- and PEFC-certified.
+The fund observes the principles of sustainable forest management in line with the FSC® (FSC-C109750) and PEFCTM certifications and other best practices in the field, which aim to ensure the long-term well-being of forest ecosystems and profitable forest management.
+All forest properties owned by the fund in Finland are FSC- and PEFC-certified.
 Foreign forests are certified with either FSC- or PEFC-certificates or both.
-The fund's EU Taxonomy aligned sustainability goals including and carbon sinks and carbon sequestration are monitored through regular carbon balance accounting.
+The fund's sustainability targets under the EU taxonomy and realisation of carbon sequestration are monitored through regular carbon balance calculations.

-The fund's strategy supports climate change mitigation and promotes several UN Sustainable Development Goals (SDGs), in particular Goal 13: Climate action, Goal 15: Life on Land and Goal 9: Industry, innovation and infrastructure.
+The fund's strategy supports climate change mitigation and promotes several UN Sustainable Development Goals, in particular Goal 13: Climate action, Goal 15: Life on Land and Goal 9: Industry, innovation and infrastructure.